 In the example of a central banker, the story would be that if the banker's personal preference is for 0 percent inflation, but the electorate's ex ante, informed preference is for 10 percent, then the banker will not choose 0 percent, but rather something in between.
-If he chooses 0 percent inflation,
+If he chooses 0 percent inflation, people perceive his ability to be low- they think that he tried for higher inflation, but couldn't manage to get what he wanted.
+The belief is self-confirming.

 Pride is interesting because there are multiple equilibria in it.
 It all depends on what people think is the signal of ability.
-If the settlor of the trust can set up expectations a certain way, he can use this tool to move the Trustee to the Settlor's preferred Policy and away from the Trustee's.
+If the Settlor of the trust can set up expectations a certain way, he can use this tool to move the Trustee to the Settlor's preferred Policy and away from the Trustee's.